 Light gray walls and white furniture create a bright transitional design in this Chicago bathroom.
-A glass door cabinet splits the vanities creating total his and her space.
+A glass door cabinet splits the vanities creating total dual spaces.
 Red rugs add a warm color accent in front of the large bathtub.

 Baird & Warner, a member of Luxury Portfolio International

 I always like to use a regular rug in a bathroom, rather than a bath mat, to help amp up the luxe factor.
 Even if you choose to still use a bath mat in front of your shower or bath, you can still use a standard rug as a centerpiece in your bathroom.

 Green and Neutral Bathroom with Mirrors, Patterned Wallpaper and Blue-and-White Rug